mctechnology17/vimtools/README.md

 ## Intro
-`vimtools` is a tool to complement your editor favorite text / code `vim, vi, nvim, Gvim or MacVim`. `vimtools` is done with much care and attention that the developer normally needs.
+`vimtools` is a tool to complement your editor favorite text / code `vim, vi, nvim, Gvim or MacVim`.

 `vimtools` is a set of functions and settings that will make it easy for you life.
 You are the one who decides what function or command is executed